Xgameisdabest/dotfiles/README.md

 REMEMBER TO ADD ```TERMINAL=/usr/bin/alacritty``` TO ```/etc/environment```

 ## CONFIGURATION
+> [!NOTE]
-This is a work-in-progress thing and it only appears on v3 and above
+> This is a work-in-progress thing and it only appears on v3 and above

 Run this command to generate the config dir and the file itself:
 ```